Avoiding the Retirement Tax Trap

 • Use ISAs, Pensions, GIAs, Onshore/Offshore Bonds and Trusts together – not in isolation;

-• Capitalise on today’s tax allowances and reliefs to invest more tax-efficiently (like the recently increased pension annual allowance of £60,000, and the removal of the Lifetime Allowance charge);
+• Capitalise on today’s tax allowances and reliefs to invest more tax-efficiently (like the pension annual allowance of up to £60,000, and the removal of the Lifetime Allowance charge);

 • Sequence withdrawals to keep taxable income in low bands during retirement (while using allowances efficiently);